CyberHappenings logo

 Show sources

-• Organizations are increasingly adopting AI agents, with 79% already integrating them into workflows.
+• Organizations are increasingly adopting AI agents, with 79% using AI-assisted coding agents in some workflows.

 First reported: 15.09.2025 12:11